NYC Man Pleads Guilty for Brutal 2019 Sexual Assault of 74-Year-Old Queens Woman

 Rodrigo Escamilla, from Corona, pleaded guilty to criminal sexual act in the first degree Thursday, Queens District Attorney Melinda Katz said.

-Queens Supreme Court Justice Ushir Pandit-Durant, who proceeded over the trial, said she looks to sentence Escamilla to 15 years in prison and 20 years post release supervision.
+Queens Supreme Court Justice Ushir Pandit-Durant said she looks to sentence Escamilla to 15 years in prison and 20 years post release supervision.
 He will also be required to register as a sex offender at the time of his release.
 Escamilla was ordered to return to court on May 27.

 According to the district attorney, between midnight and 1 a.m. on July 17, 2019, Escamilla knocked on the apartment door of the 74-year-old woman.
 When she opened the door, Escamilla forced his way into the apartment, struck the woman in the head with a bottle once inside and dragged her to a bedroom where he sexually assaulted her.